 - Spinach: This recipe requires 2 cups chopped baby spinach, or just over half of a 5-ounce package.
 Roughly chop and stir in at the end to lock in that beautiful green color.

 This is an incredibly easy and straightforward chickpea and spinach curry that allows you to cook the cumin rice directly in the Instant Pot while the curry simmers.
-It's a heartwarming, satisfying weeknight meal.
-Here's how to make it:
+Here are the step-by-step directions and photos:

 - Add crushed tomato along with the spices listed for chana masala.
 Stir and cook for 2 minutes (Pic 2).